 Buzzing, biting, and stinging can put a damper on warm evenings spent outside.

-Are you a magnet for mosquito bites?
+Are you a magnet for bug bites?

-Alleviate the itch
+Alleviate the itch.

-Avoid scratching the affected area because that can increase swelling and break your skin, making the site more vulnerable to infection.
+Once you’ve been bit, avoid scratching the affected area because that can increase swelling and break your skin, making the site more vulnerable to infection.
 Take an oral antihistamine (like Benadryl) to reduce itching and inflammation.

 - Calamine lotion